-Are you a teacher, lawyer or doctor that belongs to a professional organization at home?
-Through them you can connect with professional women’s groups around the world.
+Are you a teacher, lawyer or doctor who belongs to a professional organization at home?
+Through that you can connect with professional women’s groups around the world.
 If you’re in town on the right date, try attending one of their monthly meetings or excursions.

 Look for communal restaurant seating

-Look for restaurants that offer communal seating at large dining room tables.
-You can try this at the warm and welcoming Pain Quotidian, bar and café all rolled into one, as well as Wagamama, a chain that serves tasty noodle dishes worldwide.
+Look for restaurants that offer communal seating at large dining-room tables.
+You can try this at the warm and welcoming Pain Quotidien, a bar and café all rolled into one, as well as Wagamama, a chain that serves tasty noodle dishes worldwide.
 The fun part of these restaurants is you never know who will sit down beside you and what the conversation will yield.

 Put some of these ideas to use and it’s guaranteed that when you look back on your holiday, it won’t be the loneliness that you remember most.
 Probably it will be the bridge tournament you won in Brussels or the teacher who shared your table at a café in Paris or the look-alike sisters you met walking in Morocco who invited you home for tea.
 That is the wonderful pleasure of solo travel.